GimpTutorial/3-Animated-Sprites/README.md

 + Direct impact on output
 + Yes can be changed later and in game
 + Higher FPS means inserting frames, lowers means cutting them to keep the same animation.

+### 5_AS_GMP Layer Animation Parameters
+#### Different Layer Options

++ (ms) eg (100ms) : Time that the frame will be showed for.
++ (combine) : Mixes the current frame with the one before it- useful with alpha layers
++ (replace) Replaces the previous frame regardless of any layers having an alpha layer

+Note, the order matters as do the brackets and spacing Recommended Example:  LayerName (100ms)(replace)